 Jesus spent 40 days and 40 nights in the desert and was tempted by Satan.
 The same Budha was tempted by Marra when he was sitting under the tree of knowledge and reaching consciousness.
 Both – Jesus and Budha turned from human wishes and mundane pleasures.
 In both of these stories, the demon is the symbol of the own dependence.

 When we deeply analyze the story about Adam and Eva in the Vedic and Egyptian cultures, we will find that the snake is securing the tree of life of kundalini.
 The apple represents the temptation of outer world feelings disturbing us from the inner world – from the tree of inner knowledge.

 The tree symbolizes the network of Nadia – the energetic meridians inside us that looks like tree-like structures inside the whole of our body.
 In our egoistic research of outer pleasure, we cut ourselves from the knowledge about the inner world, from our connection with the Akasha, and the knowledge of the source – the Brahma.

-A very similar, almost the same historical myth about dragons can be traced as a metaphor of inner energy.
+A very similar, almost the same historical myth about dragons can be traced as a metaphor for inner energy.
 The Chinese culture symbolizes happiness.
-Like Egyptian pharaohs, the Chinese emperors who woke up their evolution energies portrayed them as a snake with wings or a dragon.
+Like Egyptian pharaohs, the Chinese emperors who woke up their evolution energies were portrayed as a snake with wings or a dragon.

 The royal palace of the Jade Emperor, also called the Palace of Heavenly Purity, represents the harmony of balance similar to the balance of Ida and Pingala, or Jing and Jang.
 Balance awaking pineal gland, or in the culture of Dao – the highest Tian Dian.